WPoets/awesome-enterprise/README.md

 * Improved: Introduced shortcodes str, int, pipe:, c:, cond, arr, bool, x:, get:, when, out:, func, call stack, gb.register, func.service.create, func.echo.
 * Improved: Added support for "set_from_path"
-* Improved: Added support for increasing timout for vsession from original 1 hour, you can now specify "time" attribute in mins
+* Improved: Added support for increasing timeout for vsession from the  original 1 hour, you can now specify "time" attribute in mins
 * Improved: Added support for nested JSON to array conversion and json.to.arr.
 * Improved: Added support for multisite
 * Fixed: In one specific condition qs parameters were getting lost